Beige-Coffee/Programming-Lightning-Building-A-Node/.tutorial/archive/xx-ldk-send-payment-copy.md

 ### Optimizing Route-Finding
-Now that we've reviewed a basic path-finding example where we focused on minimizing fees and timelocks, let's see how we can enhance our operations.
+Now that we've reviewed a basic path-finding example where we focused on minimizing fees and timelocks, let's review a ways that we can enhance our operations.

 #### Probing
 In our last example, we took it as a given that each channel in our graph had enough liquidity to forward our payment.
 However, that's not a safe assumption we can make in the real world!